wagraham/wagraham.github.io/_posts/2015-09-12-psalter-exegesis-and-psalms-exegesis.md

 With this example, I hope the pay-off of using Psalter-exegesis and not only Psalm-exegesis becomes clear.
 The simple mental shift of reading a Psalm by itself to reading a Psalm in the context of the previous and subsequent can really improve one’s grasp the Psalter.
 Actually, it also greatly improves one’s understanding of individual Psalms.

-Before someone objects to Psalter-exegesis since it sounds too “difficult” or “academic,” I’d like suggest that Psalter-exegesis only requires that a person reads one Psalm and peak at came before and what comes after it.
+Before someone objects to Psalter-exegesis since it sounds too “difficult” or “academic,” I’d like suggest that Psalter-exegesis only requires that a person reads one Psalm and peeks at what came before and at what comes after it.
 I mean, that’s a normal way to read any book.
 I really don’t think I am advocating anything onerous here.